The Historic River Port of Goolwa

 There is plenty of local accommodation available for visitors and, if you do a little bit of research, you might even find yourself a place right on the water.

-So with an ideal waterway and a remarkable history of marine ‘firsts’, Goolwa is about to write a new chapter in its history with the Vogalonga Down Unda.
+So with an ideal waterway and a remarkable history of marine ‘firsts’, Goolwa is writing a new chapter in its history with the Vogalonga Down Unda.

 (Information provided by the SA Maritime History Cruise)